6 Creative Uses for Garden Pods

 If you’re sick of doing your downward dog in less-than-relaxing environment, then consider moving your exercise regime into a more natural setting.

-A garden pod can help you feel closer to nature and more tranquil while practising your yoga.
+Garden pods can help you feel closer to nature and more tranquil while practising your yoga.

 Imagine how great it would be to start the day with a sun salutation as the sun rises over your beautiful garden.